tfelix/bestia-docs/content/docs/mechanics/bestia/statusvalues.md

 ## Effective Status Values

 The effective status values a calculated by the base values and effort values of each bestia.
 These values are set when the entity is instanced.
-For other non bestia entities like non living objects or NPC the status values might just get assigned by a simpler mechanism.
+For other non Bestia entities like non living objects or NPCs the status values might just get assigned by a simpler mechanism.

 Usually the equipment or buffs (status effects) will alter the status points directly or indirectly.
 Both alterations